 In addition, a check on you current physical health can also help your doctor decide whether a course of bladder wrack treatment is suitable for you.

-Because bladderwrack grows in sea water there’s a high risk the seaweed could be contaminated with toxic heavy metals such as mercury.
+Bladderwrack seaweed grows in sea water where there’s a higher risk of contamination of toxic heavy metals such as mercury.

 For a safer way to lose weight - click here